Floppi003/PSFlockingLibrary/README.md

 ## Getting PSFlockingLibrary

-You can download the complete Unity Project where two example scenes are added, demonstrating the standard flocking behaviour and a simple script subclassing the flocking class to create a customized flocking behaviour.
+You can download the complete Unity Project with two example scenes, demonstrating the standard flocking behaviour and a simple script subclassing the flocking class to create a customized flocking behaviour.

 Alternatively you can download the .dll file at the release page.